 (Added: 1/18/2023)

-Project Changes
+Project changes

 (Added: 1/18/2023)

-The change in your project site will require a prior approval by HRSA.
+The change in your project site will require a prior approval by us.
 Please contact your IOA to discuss the changes you are considering.
 You should not begin work on any construction-related activities until after all the work has been accepted and all conditions have been met.

 (Added: 1/18/2023)

-In this case, a two-part approval process is needed to add the site to scope and obtain approval for the new project scope: 1) A Capital Update Prior Approval request is required within the C8E grant folder to provide the details on the project at that site; and 2) a Change in Scope (CIS) is required to add the site to scope within the H80 grant folder.
+- A Change in Scope (CIS) is required to add the site to scope within the H80 grant folder.
 These two approval processes can occur simultaneously, but HRSA will only approve the Capital Update if the CIS is approved to add the site to scope.

 Please note that due to how the standard CIS module operates, the scope verification will initially provide only 120 days to verify that the site is open and operational.
 Once the Capital Update is completed, the due date for the scope verification will be extended to align with the end date of the ARP-Capital award.